-(7AE) Strict liability applies to paragraph (7AD)(b).
+- (7AE) Strict liability applies to paragraph (7AD)(b). - Note: For strict liability, see section 6.1 of the Criminal Code.

-22AA Civil penalty for breaching a condition of an exemption
+22AA Civil penalty for breaching conditions

-- (a) the person does an act or omits to do an act in relation to therapeutic goods; and - (b) the goods are exempt under section 18A; and - (c) the act or omission breaches a condition of the exemption.
+- (1) A person contravenes this subsection if: - (a) the person does an act or omits to do an act in relation to therapeutic goods; and - (b) the goods are exempt under section 18A; and - (c) the act or omission breaches a condition of the exemption.